vmware/dod-compliance-and-automation/docs/tutorials/cloud-foundation-9x/product/esx/remediate9-esx/remediate9-esx.md

 ### Run the remediation script

-**⚠️ For rule VCFE-9X-000014 if it is needed to update the TLS profile the host must be in maintenance mode prior to running the script or this rule will be skipped.**
+> **Caution** For rule VCFE-9X-000014 if it is needed to update the TLS profile the host must be in maintenance mode prior to running the script or this rule will be skipped.

-> **Caution** This is a caution.

-3. Again, on the `Build` and `Run` clusters, discover the `CLUSTER_URL` and `CLUSTER_TOKEN` values.

-    v1.23 or earlier
-    : If you're watching a v1.23 or earlier, run:

-      ```console
-      SAMPLE CODE
-      ```

-    v1.24 or later
-    : If you're watching a v1.24 or later, run:

-      ```console
-      SAMPLE CODE
-      ```

-   > **Note** You can create a short-lived token with the `kubectl create token` command if that is
-   > the preferred method.
-This method requires frequent token rotation.

-After remediation of VCFE-9X-000014 a reboot is required to complete the process.
+> **Note** After remediation of VCFE-9X-000014 a reboot is required to complete the process.

 ```
 # Launch PowerShell